 Applicants must submit their videoed role play and the Assessor’s feedback on same

-Applicants who are successful will be granted Certified level membership.
+Applicants who are successful will be granted Membership.

 There is a fee of €50 for the application which is allowed against the annual membership fee if your application is successful.
 It is a non-refundable fee if your application is not successful.